 If you plan to do any swimming or wading, I recommend packing a pair of waterproof sandals, like Chacos, in your hiking pack.

 For colder weather, gloves are key to keeping your hands warm.
 Look for touchscreen-friendly gloves, like the SmartWool Liner Tech-Compatible Gloves for mild weather.
 For colder days, choose the Black Diamond ScreenTap Gloves.

 It’s always important to protect yourself from the sun when hiking.
 For a wide-brimmed sun hat that shades your neck and ears, I recommend a Stetson merino wool hat.

 For colder weather, bring along a warm beanie to get your head warm.
-I love my REI Lightweight Logo Beanie.
+I love my REI Logo Beanie.

 Popularized by the TV show Survivor, Buffs are a hiker’s best friend.
 You can wear them seemingly infinite ways: as a headband, beanie, neck cover, face cover… the list goes on!